Keep it Hot

 Rules for submission

-Any details of the video material and music used must be stated correctly to the best of your knowledge when submitting the video.
+All details of the video material and music used must be correct to the best of your knowledge when submitting the video.

 We ask you to send the video via a file hosting service (e.g. Google Drive, Dropbox, etc.).